a7420174/ABC-Enhancer-Gene-Prediction/README.md

 ## Execution of Snakemake

-You can run the example workflow of ABC model via
+Run the example workflow of ABC model via

 ```
 snakemake --use-conda --cores 1 --configfile config/example_chr22_config.yaml
 ```

 The output files will be in `results` directory.

+You can customize the configurations of the `Snakemake` workflow by filling in `config/config.yaml`.

 # Activity by Contact Model of Enhancer-Gene Specificity